mixu3666/mixu3666.github.io/_posts/2018-11-08-25-horse-puzzle.md

 If C2 is the fastest, the top 5 fastest are A1 B1 C1 C2 (C3, A2, B2, D1).
 We need 8 races.

 If B2 is the fastest, the top 3 fastest are A1 B1 B2.
-We need another race to determine the other two horses.
-Suppose we race
+The remaining 2 will be in A2 A3 B3 B4 C1 C2 D1.
+If A2 < C2, we race B3 B4 C1 C2 D1.
+If A2 > C2,